Protools And Me (The Singer/Songwriter)

 In the past I used only live musicians in the large recording studios.
-For my present CD productions I do half of my work in a live studio, with live musicians, then go back to my home studio where I lay down my own tracks over the big studio tracks at my leisure.
+For my present CD productions I do half of my work in a live studio, with live musicians, then go back to my home studio where I use Protools to lay down my own tracks over the big studio tracks at my leisure.

 This way, if I don’t like my piano playing or vocals on a particular day, I can keep trying on my own time; with no pressure from engineers, musicians, or budgeting to worry about!